Child Custody Laws in Florida

 One of the most important factors when determining child custody in Florida is whether one or both parents show communication and a willingness to cooperate.
 During a Florida divorce, parents are expected to at least try to protect their child from the stress of the matter.

-If one parent or another is caught trying to sway their child against their ex-spouse, they could be penalized in the eyes of the divorce court.
-Judges also consider how each parent can communicate with the other because this is an important part of carrying out the court-mandated parenting plan as ordered.
+If either parent is caught trying to sway their child against the other parent, they could face penalties in the eyes of the divorce court.
+Judges also consider how each parent can communicate with the other, as this is an important part of carrying out the court-ordered parenting plan.

 If one parent is better at communicating than the other, they may expect to receive greater timesharing and child custody rights.